Plaid Component

 In this example, you'll build a module that uses a Plaid component to link an end-user's bank account.
 Once linked, a simple dashboard displays some basic account information.

-If you configure a Plaid component in a live application, ensure all Plug-In components execute server-side.
+If you configure a Plaid component in a Production application, ensure all Plug-In components execute server-side.
 For more information on server-side execution, view our Server-Side Module Execution article.

 Before configuring the Plaid component, you need to set up the Plaid service in your environment.
 If a Plaid service is already set up in your environment, you can skip this section.

 Setting up a Plaid service creates a back-end endpoint for your Plaid component and adds a layer of security.
-The API APIs (application programming interfaces) are a set of protocols and definitions developers use to build and integrate application software.
-APIs act as the connective tissue between products and services. call occurs in an Unqork server and not your browser.
+The API call occurs in an Unqork server and not your browser.

-To learn more about Plaid's environments, visit their help documentation: https://plaid.com/docs/api/#api-access.
+To learn more about Plaid's environments, visit their documentation: https://plaid.com/docs/api/#api-access.

 The secret key is a confidential value.
 Do not share this key with unauthorized users.